 - Find different types of jungle themed puzzles and jungle activity pages.

 - Play some fun jungle style music for the children to set the mood, or music that is about specific types of jungle animals, like monkeys, tigers etc.

-Explain What Types of Animals Live in the Jungle & What Foods Do They Eat?
+Explain What Types of Wild Animals Live in the Jungle & What Foods Do They Eat?

-- You could talk about different jungle cat species like panthers, tigers, jaguars, leopards, lions etc. (These animals eat meat or other animals that they hunt down as prey.)
+- You could talk about different jungle cat species like panthers, tigers, jaguars, leopards, lions etc. (These types of wild animals eat meat or other animals that they hunt down as prey.)